shipyardapp/Shipyard-Documentation/docs/tutorials/first-fleet.md

 3. In the **File to Run** field type `stocks.py`

 4. In the Code field, copy and paste the following code.
-Once finished, click **Next Step** at the bottom.

 ```python title="stocks.py"
 # Import external packages